Moonly-App/moonly-app/README.md

 ## Credits and references

+- [Vanila.io](https://vanila.io) : Team which created and maintain the Moonly app.
 - [Vulcan.js](https://vulcanjs.org) : The full-stack React+GraphQL framework which is OS as well and Moonly is built with it.